waves-exchange/contracts/mainnet.md

 By accumulating gWX, StakeBooster provides access to enhanced yield for liquidity providers without the need to lock WX.
 WX holders, on the other hand, can use StakeBooster to lock WX and receive the liquid derivative sbWX, as well as additional income in the form of revenue share from earned rewards.

+sbWX | [`DeGaQpMuhAfey8A2VLZzbwnfdMVLzGh43Fox5vrHGuJH`](https://wavesexplorer.com/assets/DeGaQpMuhAfey8A2VLZzbwnfdMVLzGh43Fox5vrHGuJH) | sbWX is a tokenized version of locked gWX that is liquid (can be traded), and still receives protocol rewards.
+Provide liquidity to sbWX/WX pool on StakeBooster to get boosted yield: https://stakebooster.com/
 SHIB | [`GVxGPBtgVWMW1wHiFnfaCakbJ6sKgZgowJgW5Dqrd7JH`](https://wavesexplorer.com/assets/GVxGPBtgVWMW1wHiFnfaCakbJ6sKgZgowJgW5Dqrd7JH) | Wrapped SHIB token
 SIGN | [`9sQutD5HnRvjM1uui5cVC4w9xkMPAfYEV8ymug3Mon2Y`](https://wavesexplorer.com/assets/9sQutD5HnRvjM1uui5cVC4w9xkMPAfYEV8ymug3Mon2Y) | SignatureChain (SIGN) aims to decentralize a mainly centralized procedure - document certification.
 Blockchain technology will be utilized to certify various amounts of files, videos, and many more.
 STALKER | [`hcDYZLsyhQrcVbDvmJPcHsunDzafe1j2edZjQZZjb2y`](https://wavesexplorer.com/assets/hcDYZLsyhQrcVbDvmJPcHsunDzafe1j2edZjQZZjb2y) | Unofficial fan token of the game S.T.A.L.K.E.R.